-Our online ordering form, linked below, will require students’ first name (for pickup purposes), B number and a choice of day/time for pick up.
-Food pantry staff will bag the items and have them ready at the requested pickup time.
+Our online ordering form, linked below, will require students’ first name (for pickup purposes), B number and a choice of day/time for pickup.
+Food pantry staff will bag the items and have them ready at the requested pick-up time.

 Why we offer a pantry

 Food insecurity has increasingly become an issue on college and university campuses and can pose a significant barrier to student success.
 Many students come to campus with limited resources and little experience managing their needs.
-Hunger makes it difficult to study, sleep, or engage in academics and social activities at the same level as peers.
-If our students' physiological needs aren't being met, it ultimately decreases the chances of meeting their full potential and their overall experience at Binghamton University.
+Hunger makes it difficult to study, sleep or engage in academics and social activities at the same level as peers.
+If our students' physiological needs aren't being met, it ultimately decreases the chances of them meeting their full potential and their overall experience at Binghamton University.
 The pantry is equipped to provide a variety of food and personal care items for our students in need.

 Donate to the pantry

 We are sustained by the generosity of our donors.
 We seek donations of perishable and non-perishable food items as well as personal care items and small household items.
-Those who wish to donate to the pantry can drop off items during open hours.
+Those who wish to donate to the pantry can drop items off during open hours.
 For more information, contact the pantry at email@example.com!

-- Boxed or dried milk
+- almond milk

-- Juices (apple, orange, grape, cranberry)
+- juices: apple, orange, grape, cranberry

-- Condiments — ketchup, mayo, mustard, pickles, BBQ sauce, etc.
+- condiments: mayo, pickles, BBQ sauce, etc.

 - SNAP benefits: eligibility and how to apply.